OHSUBD2K/BDK14-Ontologies-101/README.md

-# BD2K Open Educational Resources

-## BDK14 Ontologies 101
+## BD2K Open Educational Resources: BDK14 Ontologies 101

-**Module Description:** Introduction to OWL2 and data reasoning
+**Introduction to OWL2 and data reasoning**

-**Authors:** Nicole Vasilevsky, Melissa Haendel, Chris Mungall, David Osumi-Sutherland, Matt Yoder, Carlo Torniai, and Simon Jupp
+**Contributors:** Nicole Vasilevsky, Melissa Haendel, Chris Mungall, David Osumi-Sutherland, Matt Yoder, Carlo Torniai, and Simon Jupp

 ## Module Objectives:
 At the completion of this component, the learner will be able to:
 1. Describe logical inference and data classification strategies using ontologies
 2. Understand the Web Ontology Language (OWL)
 3. How to participate in ontology development communities